huggingface/transformers/docs/source/en/generation_strategies.md

 ['Alice and Bob are sitting in a bar.
 Alice is drinking a beer and Bob is drinking a']
 ```

-When using assisted decoding with sampling methods, you can use the `temperature` argument to control the randomness
+When using assisted decoding with sampling methods, you can use the `temperature` argument to control the randomness,
 just like in multinomial sampling.
-However, in assisted decoding, reducing the temperature may help improving latency.
+However, in assisted decoding, reducing the temperature may help improve the latency.

 ```python
 >>> from transformers import AutoModelForCausalLM, AutoTokenizer, set_seed